leocaseiro/angular-elements-ng-sydney/slides/setup-tsconfig-json.md

 }
 ```

-<small>In browsers that support Custom Elements natively, the specification requires developers use <strong>ES2015</strong> classes to define Custom Elements.</small>
+<small>In browsers that support Custom Elements natively, the specification requires developers to use <strong>ES2015</strong> classes to define Custom Elements.</small>